rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 # Logging

 By default, ETLBox uses NLog.
-NLog already comes with different log targets that be configured either via your app.config or programatically.
+NLog already comes with different log targets that be configured either via your app.config or programmatically.
 Please see the NLog-documentation for a full reference. [https://nlog-project.org/](https://nlog-project.org/) ETLBox already comes with NLog as dependency - so the necessary packages will be retrieved from nuget automatically through your package manager.